-Some pilots feared they would become disoriented and lose control of the aircraft, just as some had lost their way when they flew through clouds.
+Some early airmail pilots feared they would become disoriented on night flights and lose control of their aircraft, just as some had lost their way when they flew through clouds.
 Others, having been given airplanes they considered unsafe and instruments that often didn’t work, doubted that management would light the way adequately.
 But in February 1923, several pilots volunteered for an experimental project to fly from North Platte, Nebraska, to an emergency field 25 miles away—at night.

 It had been done before.
 Jack Knight famously flew the mail all night in 1921, but his achievement was a single demonstration proving that it could be done once, not the forerunner of a scheduled service requiring a corps of trained pilots, new instruments in airplanes, and expensive infrastructure on the ground.
 Before that service could begin, post office engineers lit an airway between Chicago and Cheyenne, an 885-mile flatland stretch of the transcontinental route.
 There on the prairie, the engineers wouldn’t face the expense of clearing landing fields on rugged mountainsides.